majkinetor/redserver/README.md

 # provison only mysql and redmine docker services
 ansible-playbook -i hosts_vagrant site.yml -t mysql,redmine

-# Ask for root password
+# Ask for root password so you don't have to specify it in hosts_prod
 ansible-playbook -i hosts_vagrant site.yml -k

 # Install latest kernel for docker